Careers360 Logo

 • Alternative Arrangement For Sewage Disposal

-The NCERT solutions for Class 7 Science Chapter 18 Wastewater Story make the preparation of the chapter easy.
 Students can make their studies interesting through activities.
-For example, by visiting a sewage treatment plant, students can know how practically the plant is running and can relate to what they have studied in the Science Chapter 18 Class 7.
+For example, by visiting a sewage treatment plant, students can know how practically the plant is running and can relate to what they have studied in this chapter.

 Chapter-wise NCERT Solutions of Class 7 Science